 The 2020-2021 homeschool year was total and complete bananas!
 This has been the most challenging homeschool year, by far, for our family.
 And I know I’m not alone.

 I am thankful to have the choice, here in New Hampshire, to complete a portfolio or a year-end assessment.
 In years past, Homeschool Boss has made the year-end evaluation process so simple and so we will definitely be doing that again this year.
 If there is one thing we need in 2021 times, it’s ease and simplicity!

 Online homeschool testing using NWEA ® MAP® GrowthTM Testing Services

 MAP Growth is a nationally-normed interim assessment by NWEA.
-This test is currently used in many public schools and now available to the homeschool families.
+This test is currently used in many public schools and now available to homeschool families.

 MAP Growth is a computer-adaptive test.
 That means that it adjusts to your child’s performance as they take the test, whether they are working on, above, or below grade level.